Observation of self-oscillating supersonic flow across an acoustic horizon in two dimensions: Supplemental Materials

-The addressing (sink) potential is formed using a far-off resonant optical beam at $876~$nm wavelength, with an adjustable beam size and projected through the high-NA objective lens.
-We calibrate the potential depth $V_0$ by addressing a 2D gas at a much lower optical power to avoid fast three-body recombination loss.
-The depth is equal to the local chemical potential difference $\Delta \mu = \hbar^2 g\Delta n/m $ between the addressed region and the surrounding superfluid region, where $\Delta n$ is the density difference.
-We calibrate the width $r_\mathrm{s}$ of the addressing beam by measuring the size of the weakly-addressed density peak.
-For strong addressing, we compare time-dependent GPE calculations with flow measurement results, through adjusting the width and depth of the addressing potential by $10\% \sim 20\%$ around the calibrated value, and find good agreement.
+The attractive (sink) potential is formed using a far-off resonant optical beam at $876~$nm wavelength, with an adjustable beam size and projected through the high-NA objective lens.
+We calibrate the potential depth $V_0$ at a much lower optical power to avoid fast three-body recombination loss.
+The depth is equal to the local chemical potential difference $\Delta \mu = \hbar^2 g\Delta n/m $ between the sink region and the surrounding superfluid region, where $\Delta n$ is the density difference.
+We calibrate the width $r_\mathrm{s}$ of the Gaussian beam by measuring the size of the density peak.
+For a strong potential, we compare time-dependent GPE calculations with flow measurement results, through adjusting the width and depth of the sink potential by $10\% \sim 20\%$ around the calibrated value, and find good agreement.
 In the main text, we report the adjusted values of the sink potential.